Deutsche Presse-Agentur: German language services

 dpa main wire and dpa regional services publish around 1,100 articles daily from all over the world in the politics, business, sports and panorama sections.
 An average of 1,000 photos are offered to customers daily via Bildfunk.

 dpa customers are offered these services for a flat monthly fee (graded according to the size of the medium).

 Foreign language services

 dpa foreign language services are available in English, Spanish and Arabic.
 The English service is produced in Berlin and Sydney, the Spanish service in Madrid and Berlin, the Arabic service has its main editorial office in Cairo.

 In 2008, the dpa announced plans to launch a bilingual news service in Turkish and German in 2009.
 This service aimed to provide information relevant to the "information needs of citizens of Turkish origin in Germany", as emphasised in a statement.
 The service was discontinued after a period of nine months.

-The dpa cooperates with other news agencies, including Associated Press (AP), Austria Presse-Agentur, DPA-AFX Business News, and Schweizerische Depeschenagentur.
+The dpa cooperates with other news agencies, including Associated Press (AP), Austria Presse-Agentur, DPA-AFX Business News, and Keystone-SDA.